Laugharne/solana_solandy_p_token/README.md

 - [07:32](https://youtu.be/TxlEXOJhWb0?t=452)  The speaker discusses installing necessary dependencies using `pmpm install` and building programs.
 They mention that the token program version 0 Z has been built successfully.

 ## Deploying the Token Program
 - [08:07](https://youtu.be/TxlEXOJhWb0?t=487)  A new key pair named PTP for Pinocchio Token Program is created and deployed.
-The size of the program is noted to be 61 kilobytes, requiring approximately 0.42 Sol for rent.
+The size of the program is noted to be **61 kilobytes**, requiring approximately **0.42 Sol for rent**.

 ## Successful Deployment Confirmation
-- [08:42](https://youtu.be/TxlEXOJhWb0?t=522)  After deploying on defnet without priority fees, confirmation is received that PTP has been successfully deployed as the token program.
+- [08:42](https://youtu.be/TxlEXOJhWb0?t=522)  After deploying on devnet without priority fees, confirmation is received that PTP has been successfully deployed as the token program.

 ## Creating a Token Account
 - [09:05](https://youtu.be/TxlEXOJhWb0?t=545)  The speaker explains how to create a token account using SPL (Solana Program Library).
 It involves creating an account assigned to the token program with specific parameters like mint authority and decimals.